las-wg/info/voting-members.md

 - Centre for the Governance of AI
 - Cosmos Institute
 - LangChain
-- Massachussets Institute of Technology
+- Massachusets Institute of Technology
 - Stanford University
 - University of Oxford
 - Wildcard